Threadfin shad

-The threadfin shad (Dorosoma petenense) is a small pelagic fish common in rivers, large streams, and reservoirs of the Southeastern United States.
-Like the American gizzard shad, the threadfin shad has an elongated dorsal ray, but unlike the gizzard shad, its mouth is more terminal without a projecting upper jaw.
+The threadfin shad (Dorosoma petenense) is a small pelagic freshwater forage fish common in lakes, large streams and reservoirs of the Southeastern United States.
+Like the American gizzard shad, the threadfin shad has an elongated dorsal fin, but unlike the gizzard shad, its mouth is more terminal without a projecting upper jaw.
 The fins of threadfin shad often have a yellowish color, especially the caudal fin.
 The back is grey to blue with a dark spot on the shoulder.
 D. petenense is more often found in moving water, and is rarely found deep in the water column.
 It occurs in large schools, sometimes with gizzard shad, and can be seen on the surface at dawn and dusk.
 The threadfin shad may reach lengths of 8 in, but only rarely.
-This fish is very sensitive to changes in temperature and dissolved oxygen, and die-offs are frequent in late summer and fall, especially when water temperature drops to 42°F. The threadfin shad is a favorite food for many game fishes, including striped bass, largemouth bass, smallmouth bass, and catfish.
+This fish is very sensitive to changes in temperature and dissolved oxygen, and die-offs are frequent in late summer and fall, especially when water temperature drops to 42 °F. The threadfin shad is a favorite food for many game fishes, including striped bass, largemouth bass, smallmouth bass, and catfish.
 This fish is widely introduced throughout the United States as a forage for game fish.

+Description

+Adult shad grow to a maximum size of 7–8 in, but most specimens are about 1 in long.
+They have yellowish fins.

 Geographic distribution

-The threadfin shad is native to the U.S., west of the eastern Appalachian Mountains.
+The threadfin shad is native to the U.S., west of the eastern Appalachian Mountains, through the Mississippi basin all along the Gulf of Mexico down to Belize.
 This species tends to do best in large lakes and rivers.
 The construction of dams has created more reservoirs, providing more water bodies for the shad to inhabit.
 This has expanded the home range of the fish, as has the rise in temperatures in northern lakes.

+Threadfin shad have been introduced outside of their original as a supplemental forage.
+Populations have become established on the American West Coast from Oregon south to San Diego Bay and the Gulf of California.

 Ecology

+The threadfin lives a pelagic life in natural lakes, reservoirs, and large streams.
+In addition to freshwater habitats, it also inhabits brackish waters such as estuaries and lagoons.
+It prefers areas with limited vegetation.
+It is found to a depth of 50 m, and moves between deep water during the day and shallow areas at night.

-The adult may reach up to 8 in long, but most shad are about 1 in long.
-It feeds on plankton near the surface of the water late in the day.
-It is a very important food source for many game fish such as the largemouth bass.
+The young and adults feed on a variety of planktonic organisms and organic debris.
+Many researchers believe that threadfin shad often compete for plankton with young-of-the-year predator species, especially largemouth bass.
+Threadfin shad is a very important food source for many game fish such as the largemouth bass.
 It has little known competition, but one species known to have a similar lifestyle is the gizzard shad (Dorosoma cepedianum).
-The threadfin lives a pelagic life in reservoirs and for the most part in large streams.